skip to main content

 Breezeline’s cheapest plan that doesn’t require income-qualification is the Base Plan, with download speeds up to 100Mbps and upload speeds up to 10Mbps.
 That’s enough bandwidth for one or two people to stream video and work on their phones or laptops at the same time.

 The Base plan is different from the Internet Assist program in two important ways.
 First, you don’t have to prove low-income status to qualify—anyone in the Breezeline service area can sign up.
-Second, it comes with included Wi-Fi gear.
+Second, you have to pay weird fees and don’t get free Wi-Fi equipment.
+The price skyrockets after two years.

-Breezelines other plans offer more speed, but cost more out the gate and may go up in price even further after six months.
+Breezeline’s other plans offer more speed, but cost more out the gate and may go up in price even further after 24 months.

 If you don’t know which plan you need, take our speed needs tool for a spin.